vk2diy/adxi/README.md

 ADX is abbreviation for Arduino Digital Xceiver.

 Features:
  * ADX is a mono band (actually quad band) digital modes optimized HF transceiver that can cover four pre-programmed bands one band at a time by swapping Band LPF Modules.
    * It can work on 80m, 40m, 30m, 20m, 17m, 15m and 10m bands
    * It can operate on four of the most popular digital modes, FT8, FT4, JS8call and WSPR.
  * ADX supports computer control (CAT) by emulating KENWOOD TS2000 HF Transceiver over a 9600 8N1 serial link to control Band and Mode changes.

-The project was originally designed by [Barb (WB2CBA)](https://github.com/WB2CBA/ADX) with the goal to design a simple HF Transceiver optimized for operating on Digital modes:
+The project was originally designed by [Barb (WB2CBA)](https://github.com/WB2CBA/ADX) ([original project website](https://antrak.org.tr/blog/adx-arduino-digital-transceiver/))  with the goal to design a simple HF Transceiver optimized for operating on Digital modes:
  - Simple to procure – meaning not effected by chip shortage
  - Simple to build – 2 modules, 2 IC’s and 4 Mosfets!
  - Simple to setup and tune – One simple calibration procedure is all needed.